How to

 this price range with this level of sensitivity.

-The upgraded TriField meter is shown in
+The upgraded TriField meter is shown in the picture.
+The wand is an external probe, which

-external probe, which does the measuring when plugged in.
-When not plugged in, the meter works
+does the measuring when plugged in.

-with the standard sensitivity.
+When not plugged in, the meter works with the standard sensitivity.

-With the probe plugged in, the scale on the
+With the probe plugged in, the scale on the meter must be divided

-meter must be divided by 100 when read.
-For instance, if the instrument knob is turned to ÒMAGNETIC 0-3
+by 100 when read.
+For instance, if

-it shows Ò0.6Ó, that means 0.006 milligauss (which is
+on the middle scale, it is actually 0.01 milligauss.
+If it shows Ò0.6Ó, that means 0.006 milligauss (which is also

 If the knob is set at ÒMAGNETIC (0-100 range)Ó and the dial

-points to Ò4Ó on the top scale, that means the EMF level is 0.04 milligauss (or 40 micro gauss).
+points to Ò4Ó on the top scale, that means the EMF level is 0.04 milligauss (or

-only in one direction.
-To get an
+direction.
+To get an accurate

-accurate measurement, it is necessary to perform three measurements at each
+measurement, it is necessary to perform three measurements at each

 location.